MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/planning-guide.md

 ## Non-TPM hardware configurations

-Devices without a TPM can still be protected by drive encryption using a startup key.
+Devices without a TPM can still be protected with drive encryption using a startup key.

 Use the following questions to identify issues that might affect the deployment in a non-TPM configuration: